 Integration with Other Systems

-Make sure the DMS can seamlessly integrate with other business applications like ERP, CRM, or productivity tools.
-This integration minimizes manual data entry, streamlines processes, and ensures that teams are working with the most up-to-date information at all times.
+Make sure the DMS seamlessly integrates with other business applications, such as ERP, CRM, or productivity tools.
+This integration minimizes manual data entry, streamlines processes, and ensures teams have the most up-to-date information at all times.

 Compliance and Scalability

-For businesses in regulated industries, ensure the DMS supports compliance with standards like ISO 27001, GDPR, PDPA, or industry-specific regulations.
-Additionally, select a system that can scale with your business growth, offering flexibility as your document management needs evolve.
+For businesses in regulated industries, ensure the DMS supports compliance with standards such as ISO 27001, GDPR, PDPA, and industry-specific regulations.
+Additionally, select a system that scales with your business growth and offers flexibility as your document management needs evolve.

 Cost and Pricing